Gabtoriel/binary_trees/README.md

 intoduction to binary trees:

-This is a tree where each node must not have child less than 2
+This is a tree where each node must not have child greater than 2